Catit Design Treat Maze Review

 - If your cat is not a kitten you will likely have to train or supervise it at least a few times until your pet gets used to it.

 This is a good treat food dispenser that works as advertised and requires your cat to work to get its treats/kibbles.
-It is very unpredictable whether your cat will love this or will hate it.
+It is very unpredictable whether your cat will love the Catit Sense Treat Maze, will ignore it, or will hate it.

 - To be used with a kitten.

-- To be used for multiple young cats in the household.
+- To be used for multiple young cats in the household (securing the base).

 - For docile cats not aggressive for food.